Skip to content

 sh

-psql -U postgres -c 'ALTER SYSTEM SET shared_preload_libraries = "vchord.so"'
+psql -U postgres -c 'ALTER SYSTEM SET shared_preload_libraries = "vchord"'

 sudo systemctl restart postgresql.service